 The next time you're getting tripped up on a part of a project – or even a whole project – scrap it.
 Cut that part, or take a completely different direction.
 Don't waffle for days.
 Sleep on it one night, max.

 Then either fix it immediately, or else kill it off and do without it.
-Getting held back by trivial shit is not serving your work.
+Getting held back by trivial trash is not serving your work.

 Be decisive and ruthless and RAPID.
 Practice working constantly and consistently in this mode, and it will become easier and easier.